 Total income recognized from the lease of these real estate properties amounted to P60,079 in 2023 (Notes 6 and 25).
 There are no direct selling and administrative expenses arising from investment property that generated income in 2023, other than the real property taxes paid by the lessee pursuant to the terms of the relevant lease agreements.
-Direct operating expenses arising from investment properties that did not generate rental income, mainly consist of real property taxes and property maintenance fees amounting to P9,682 in 2023, presented as part of "Selling and administrative expenses" account in the consolidated statement of income (Note 24).
+Direct operating expenses arising from investment property taxes and property taxes and property maintenance fees amounting to P9,682 in 2023, presented as part of "Selling and administrative expenses" account in the consolidated statement of income (Note 24).